 ‘A good home buying experience is all about getting as much information as possible from start to the finish.’

 An interesting fact is that the average American spends nearly 30 years building up mortgage debt, assuming they can find a mortgage at all.
-And if you’re a self-employed home buyer or a first time home buyer, it can be challenging to secure a loan and qualify for a mortgage at the same time.
+And if you’re a self-employed home buyer or a first time home buyer (FHA), it can be challenging to secure a loan and qualify for a mortgage at the same time.
 But no worries, it won’t be your story, you’re on the right source already, because LBC Mortgage is a local Washington State mortgage broker who will be able to make it happen for you.
 We also offer an exclusive option for no closing cost loans in Washington.

 So, whether you know something about mortgages or nothing at all – don’t worry.
 We are about to break down every step.
 And if you want to know what to expect, what documents are needed, what the mortgage rates are, or how to find a lender – keep reading!